pistolPeterson/Puzzle-Game-Dev-Pack-Repo/README.md

 There are many ways you can help this project grow!
 - Adding more useful documentation to the code
 - Creating other test scenes
-- Finding issues and bugs
+- Finding issues and bugs and giving feedback
 - Helping optimize and improve the puzzle system
+- Help make this ReadMe file more useful